💡 Precision Meets Portability — Never Miss a Perfect pH Moment!

 The Apera Instruments AI311 PH60 is a professional-grade, waterproof pH pocket tester delivering lab-accurate ±0.01 pH readings.
-Featuring a replaceable glass probe, smart auto calibration with 5 recognized solutions, and automatic temperature compensation, it ensures reliable measurements across diverse water testing applications.
-Its large, color-backlit LCD with stability indicators and a complete kit setup makes it the go-to tool for millennial professionals demanding precision and convenience on the go.
+Featuring a replaceable glass probe, automatic 1-3 point calibration, and temperature compensation, it’s designed for diverse water testing applications from hydroponics to pools.
+The large backlit LCD with stability indicators and a complete kit in a rugged case make it the go-to tool for millennial pros who demand precision and convenience on the move.

 | ASIN | B01ENFOIQE |